-To use this option, navigate to Patching >> Vendor Patch Module.
+To use this option, navigate to Patching >> Vendor Patch Module or Patching >> Patch Template.
 List of patches appears.

 You can know a patch whether it is already subscribed and its status in the Subscribed and Subscription Status column.

 Right click on a patch, select the below option: